nicholasferguson/SABR.NelderMead_Studies_2/Readme.md

 	+ 'hagan2002'  Original Hagan's method in Hagan et. al. 2002
 + This SABR model does an initial fit of beta rho nu using method of a local calibration algorithm.
 + It has a '/doc' subdirectory with related pdfs embedded in spreadsheet, plus a few more.
++ It has an excel interface, to read in parameter data from a spreadsheet, needed for C++ calculations.

 # Original VB code by Changwei Xiong.
 + http://www.cs.utah.edu/~cxiong/